jsapps-io/pxh-chrome/README.md

 ## Design Philosophy
 Harry Roberts' [discovr](https://github.com/csswizardry/discovr/tree/correct) application from his CSS Architecture workshop is a great reference that encapsulates much of our markup and style goals with pxh-chrome.

-pxh-chrome aims to provide the App Hub with enough HTML, CSS and JS to render the above components, and then get out of the way for microapp development.
+pxh-chrome aims to provide the AppHub with enough HTML, CSS and JS to render the above components, and then get out of the way for microapp development.
 In achieving this goal it loads a few external depenencies (detailed in its `bower.json` file), including Sass components from Px, Font Awesome, and the GE Inspira Sans typeface.

 We use Sass to author our style rules for pxh-chrome, which in turn are compiled into CSS.
 We pull in our color variables from [px-colors-design](https://github.com/PredixDev/px-colors-design), reset and normalize the browser's default styles with [normalize.css](https://github.com/PredixDev/px-normalize-design), and [update the global `box-sizing` state](https://github.com/PredixDev/px-box-sizing-design) to `border-box` for all elements.
 Additionally we use [sass-mq](https://github.com/sass-mq/sass-mq) to define our responsive media queries, ensuring they are consistent and readable.